ryanninodizon/i-understand/README.md

 - Mobile Apps should be in native language so it can be easily integrated to IoT and embedded apps
 - Need to start the PoC project next week, any day from July 8 to July 14
 - language to use might be: kotlin, java, typescript and c#
+- delayed starting the PoC project because of ther priorities :), will start next week instead
 - next